blueorange589/miscalculator/ethics.md

 a should, a must, an ought is a "have to", not only in aviation, but in daily life as well.

-i only evaluate on "dirty, ugly, lo-quality", not on ethics.
-I wouldn't expect ethics, even from my enemy.
+i only evaluate on "dirty, ugly, low-quality", not on ethics.
+I don't expect ethics, even from my enemy.